itiligent/Easy-OpenWRT-Builder/README.md

 2. 🛠️ Customize your package list in the `CUSTOM_PACKAGES` section.
 The included list of packages are examples and can be removed.
 Ensure each package is compatible with your OpenWRT build target & doesn't conflict with others. *(Search https://openwrt.org/packages/start for your desired package names or use the OpenWRT online firmware selector to check for any package conflicts.)*

-3. ▶️ Run the script as sudo and follow the setup prompts:
+3. ▶️ Run the script **without** sudo (it will prompt for sudo) and follow the setup prompts:
    ```
-   sudo ./x86-imagebuilder.sh
+   ./x86-imagebuilder.sh
    ```